jdrestre/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 - Task 4. isalpha
 - Task 5.
 Sign
 - Task 6.
 There is no such thing as absolute value in this world.
 You can onl...
+- Task 7.
+There are only 3 colors, 10 digits, and 7 notes
 - Task